How To Throw a Low Brow, Low Carb, Texas-style Labor Day Party On a Budget

 Chile lime coleslaw has a bit of Texas heat from jalapenos.

 Although the fun remains the same, some things have changed from Labor Days past.
 Mom and Dad are gone home now and three new generations have sprung up in their place.
-The food has totally morphed into low carb comfort foods that linger on the lips but bypass the hips.
+The food has totally morphed into low-carb comfort foods that linger on the lips but bypass the hips.
 Potato salad became fauxtato salad.
-The baked beans morphed into three bean marinated salad.
+The baked beans morphed into three-bean marinated salad.
 Coleslaw is still a low carb family favorite – we’ve never been much into sweet slaw.
 And the Junior League Texas Sheath Cake, well, (sob,hic), it’s only a fond memory of days gone by.
 However, we do love that Lemon Buttermilk Ice Cream, and that’s one hundred percent low carb.

 From a food perspective, today’s Labor Day 2.0 is even better than in years past.
 It’s sleeker.
 It’s swifter.
 It owns white shorts and tank tops.
 It’s low carb, mostly-Paleo deliciousness with heavenly proteins and good healthy fats along with bushels of the freshest vegetables and luscious salads the summer has to offer.
 And it’s still a ton of down-home fun.

-Labor Day on a Shoe String Budget!
+Labor Day a Shoe String Budget!

 I start shopping a few weeks in advance, craftily taking advantage of summer meat sales and BOGO (Buy One Get One) specials.
 Loss leaders determine where I shop each day.
 For those of you who live out in the woods, a loss leader is a marketing ploy used by grocery stores to get your hot body and hotter wallet inside their front door.
 It seems they increase the likelihood you will overspend in their store if they actually get you to their store in the first place.

 The special or loss leader “deal” is an enticing offer (often meat), sold at a steep discount or “loss” to the store.
-It generally requires you purchase an additional quantity of groceries to take advantage of the incredible special, or that you use a loyalty card so they can sell your shopping info to the highest bidder.
+It generally requires you to purchase an additional quantity of groceries to take advantage of the incredible special, or that you use a loyalty card so they can sell your shopping info to the highest bidder.
 Carefully selecting the additional items and using coupons to correlate with those purchases sweetens the deal.

 Remember, coupons for condiments are close to being a DFSWs best friend (as long as Sissy and Ida Mae don’t know you’re using coupons, of course.)
 When you can redeem them for double or triple the coupon value, that’s even better!
 In fact, follow the SCC rule.